 The Audit Committee has adopted a policy and related procedures that set forth the manner in which the Audit Committee will review and approve all services to be provided by Grant Thornton before the firm is retained to provide such services.
 The policy requires Audit Committee pre-approval of the terms and fees of the annual audit services engagement, as well as any changes in terms and fees resulting from changes in audit scope or other items.
-The Audit Committee also pre-approves, on an annual basis, other audit services and audit-related and tax services set forth in the policy, subject to estimated fee levels pre-approved annually by the Audit Committee.
 Any other services to be provided by the independent auditors must be separately pre-approved by the Audit Committee.
-In addition, if the fees for any pre-approved services are expected to exceed by 5% or more the estimated fee levels previously approved by the Audit Committee, the services must be separately pre-approved by the Audit Committee.
 As a general guideline, annual fees paid to the independent auditors for services other than audit, audit-related and tax services should not exceed one-half the dollar amount of fees to be paid for these three categories of services collectively.
-The Audit Committee has delegated to the Audit Committee chairman and other Audit Committee members the authority to pre-approve services up to certain limits.
-Services pre-approved pursuant to delegated authority must be reported to the full Audit Committee at its next scheduled meeting.
-The Company's Chief Financial Officer reports periodically to the Audit Committee on the status of pre-approved services, including projected fees.
-All of the services and fees reflected in the above table were approved by the Audit Committee in accordance with our pre-approval policy.
+The Audit Committee has delegated to the Audit Committee chairman and other Audit Committee members the authority to approve services up to certain limits.
+Services approved pursuant to delegated authority must be reported to the full Audit Committee at its next scheduled meeting.
+The Company's Chief Financial Officer reports periodically to the Audit Committee on the status of approved services, including projected fees.
+All of the services and fees reflected in the above table were approved by the Audit Committee in accordance with our approval policy.